spencerwalls/CIS-2520/README.md

 My work from the Data Structures course at the University of Guelph.
-Each assignment folder contains the following files:
+Each assignment folder contains the following:
 - assignment outline;
 - assignment guide;
 - source code;